Wiki · Concept · Last reviewed July 1, 2026

 Evidence Record

-For AI-related decisions, preserve the decision purpose, lawful basis, Article 22 exception if any, data categories, profiling logic, model or rule version, thresholds, human-review role, notices, safeguards, contestation route, overrides, error checks, bias checks, and outcome logs.
+For AI-related decisions, preserve the decision purpose, lawful basis, Article 22 trigger analysis, Article 22 exception if any, data categories, profiling logic, model or rule version, score definitions, thresholds, human-review role, reviewer instructions, notices, safeguards, contestation route, overrides, error checks, discrimination checks, and outcome logs.

 The record should distinguish automated decision-making from profiling, recommendation, triage, and human decision support.
-It should also show whether human reviewers had real authority and how often they changed automated recommendations.
+It should show whether human reviewers had real authority, which evidence they saw, what training they received, how often they changed automated recommendations, and what happened after a person contested the result.

 Source Discipline